nocentino/sql-s3-object-integration/README.md

 Changed default memory resources from 2GB to 4GB

-When you're all done you can use `docker-compose down --volumes  --rmi local` to clean up all the resources create, the images, the network and the volumes holding the database in the databases and MinIO.
+When you're done, you can use `docker-compose down --volumes  --rmi local` to clean up all the resources, images, network, and the volumes holding the database in the databases and MinIO.